unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 This measured how close the distribution of the neural network outputs corresponds to the distribution of the three values in the one hot encoding.
 Now we want to work on a *regression task*, thus not predicting a class label (or integer number) for a datapoint.
 In regression, we like to predict one (and sometimes many) values of a feature.
 This is typically a floating point number.

+> ## Designing a neural network
+> 1. What will be the shape of our input layer?
+> 2. What would our output layer look like?
+> 3. What about the activation function?
+Tip: Remember that the activation function in our
+> previous classification network scaled the outputs between 0 and 1.
+> > ## Solution
+> > 1.
+The shape of the input layer will be 89, the number of features in our data
+> > 2.
+For the output, we are looking to predict a single value per day, so one scalar as output
+> > 3.
+Cloud coverage can have a value from 0 to 24.
+Therefore, we will omit the activation
+> >     function this time.

 In our example we want to predict the sunshine hours in Basel (or any other place in the dataset) for tomorrow based on the weather data of all 18 locations today. `BASEL_sunshine` is a floating point value (i.e. `float64`).
 The network should hence output a single float value which is why the last layer of our network will only consist of a single node.

 We compose a network of two hidden layers to start off with something.
 We go by a scheme with 100 neurons in the first hidden layer and 50 neurons in the second layer.
 As activation function we settle on the `relu` function as a it proved very robust and widely used.
 To make our live easier later, we wrap the definition of the network in a method called `create_nn`.